Alphacode18/Weather-Clother/README.md

 # User Guide

-The live webiste is hosted on weather--clother.herokuapp.com/
+The live webiste is currently down but it will eventually be hosted on weather--clother.herokuapp.com/

 # Developer Set Up